 When a new node X arrives, it needs to initialize its state structures, informing other nodes about its presence.
-X has to first contact another nearby peer A, according to the proximity metric, asking it to route a message with key equal to X. This message will be eventually delivered to the peer Z logically close to X. All the intermediate peers in the routing path from A to Z, will send their structures to X. X will build its state synthesizing the received structures in the following way: the neighborhood set X from X, the leaf set X from X, and the X row of the routing table X from X informs the previous peers about its arrival, transmitting a copy of the synthesized state.
+X has to first contact another nearby peer A, according to the proximity metric, asking it to route a message with key equal to X. This message will be eventually delivered to the peer Z logically close to X. All the intermediate peers in the routing path from A to Z, will send their structures to X. X will build its state synthesizing the received structures in the following way: the neighborhood set M from A, the leaf set L from Z, and the ith row of the routing table R from B_i, which is the ith peer in the path from A to Z and shares a prefix of length i with X. Finally, X informs the previous peers about its arrival, transmitting a copy of the synthesized state.
 In order to maintain the overlay structure it is also necessary that each peer executes a polling procedure toward its physical neighbors in order to discover their status and possible disconnection events.
 These procedures ensure that the overlay is built and maintained correctly.
 There are other proposed systems implementing subject-based routing on top of structured p2p overlays.
 CAN [RFHKS01], Chord [SMKKB01], Tapestry [ZKJ01] and Kademlia [MM02] build the overlays differently, but in principle they all could export the same interface to programmers, as proposed in [DZDKS03].